syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ## DataGridTemplateColumn

 The DataGridTemplateColumn is derived from DataGridColumn.
 Hence, it inherits all the properties of DataGridColumn.
-It allows you to extend the functionality of DataGridColumn with own view by creating the `CellTemplate`.
+It allows you to extend the functionality of DataGridColumn with own view by creating the [CellTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridTemplateColumn.html#Syncfusion_Maui_DataGrid_DataGridTemplateColumn_CellTemplate).

 The following table provides the list of properties in DataGridTemplateColumn: